 Friedrich Holz joined SMI in 2008 as Director of Finance and was promoted to CFO in 2011.
 He directs the financial affairs of the organization, being responsible for the company’s financial plans and policies.
 Mr. Holz oversees purchasing, accounting practices, the conduct of its relationships with lending institutions, the financial community, and the preparation of financial reports.
 With a Master’s Degree in Business Administration and Computer Science from the University of Applied Sciences in Furtwangen/Black Forest, Germany, Friedrich has had over two decades of financial experience with various organizations.

 Justin Gaynor, Ph.
 D., PMP, joined SMI in 2010 as a Program Manager on the R&D Team.
 As the company restructured into a project-based management structure, he was named PMO and became responsible for implementing the phase-gate NPD process across all new product development platforms.
-More recently, he is also responsible for business development of Medical products.
+Since 2017 he has been Vice President of the IntraSense product line.
 Justin started his semiconductor career after receiving his Ph.D. from Virginia Tech.
 His first job was at KFAB in Texas Instruments, developing low-K dielectric materials and processes, after which he pursued the same interests at Novellus Systems (now part of Lam Research).
 He received his PMP (Project Management Professional) credential in 2014 and has also studied at Harvard Business School.
 Justin holds 16 U.S. patents.

 Sandy is responsible for leading SMI’s human resources efforts, including: compensation, benefits, staffing, employee relations, training, and compliance.
 Sandy has an extensive HR background that includes 20+ years of experience in all facets of human resources.
 Sandy joined SMI in 2007.
 Prior to assuming her current role, Sandy held leadership positions in various manufacturing, semiconductor, hard drive, and telecommunication companies.
 Her experience ranged from start-ups to Fortune 500 companies.
 Sandy has an MBA from Golden Gate University and a Bachelor’s degree from Union University in Tennessee.
 She is an active member of numerous professional organizations, including: Society for Human Resources Management (SHRM), Women in Technology International (WITI), Northern California Human Resources Council (NCHRC), Peninsula Compensation Association (PCA), and Bay Area Human Resources Forum (BAHRF).